EXPLAINER: NASA’s new mega moon rocket, Orion crew capsule

 FLIGHT PLAN

 Orion’s flight is set to last 25 days from its Florida liftoff to Pacific splashdown, about the same as astronaut trips.
-It takes nearly a week to reach the moon, 240,000 miles (386,000 kilometers) away.
-After whipping closely around the moon, the capsule enters a distant orbit with a far point of 38,000 miles (61,000 kilometers).
-That puts Orion 280,000 miles (450,000 kilometers) from Earth, farther than Apollo.
+It takes nearly a week to reach the moon.
+After whipping closely around the moon, the capsule enters a distant orbit with a far point of close to 40,000 miles (64,000 kilometers).
+That would put Orion about 270, 000 miles (435,000) from Earth, farther than Apollo.
 The big test comes at mission’s end, as Orion hits the atmosphere at 25,000 mph (40,000 kph) on its way to a splashdown in the Pacific.
 The heat shield uses the same material as the Apollo capsules to withstand reentry temperatures of 5,000 degrees Fahrenheit (2,750 degrees Celsius).
 But the advanced design anticipates the faster, hotter returns by future Mars crews.

 HITCHHIKERS